jesscmoore/jesscmoore.github.io/_posts/2025-02-18-samba-share-timemachine.md

 ---
 layout: post
-title:  "Setup Time Machine accessible Samba share for external drive"
+title:  "Setup Samba share for external drive"
 date:   2025-02-18 23:57:42 +1100
-published: false
+published: true
 toc: true
 ---

 An external drive on Ubuntu Server can be made accessible to other machines by mounting as a Samba share drive.
+In this case we add the drive as a TimeMachine accessible Samba share.

 **Summary**